talkable/talkable-docs/source/campaigns/editor/filters.rst

 async\_rendering
 ................

-Stores liquid partial that can be later rendered via ``Talkable.loadLiquid`` function.
+Stores Liquid partial that can be later rendered via ``Talkable.loadLiquid`` function.

 Example 1
 ~~~~~~~~~